-- Behave consistently well, demonstrating increasing levels of self-control, self-regulation strategies and develop a positive attitude towards their education. - Take time to explore all aspects of the environment, displaying care and concern for others and the resources that are available. - Use the environment independently when selecting & replacing resources. - Contribute to the cleanliness and tidiness of the environment. - Develop an awareness of and contribution to the maintenance of the learning environments and associated resources - Provide contributions to displays, collections etc. - Access an environment through which we will promote shared care and pride in the organisation of resources. - Demonstrate high levels of involvement in their chosen experiences.
+- Behave consistently well, demonstrating increasing levels of self-control, self-regulation strategies and develop a positive attitude towards their education. - Take time to explore all aspects of the environment, displaying care and concern for others and the resources that are available. - Use the environment independently when selecting & replacing resources. - Contribute to the cleanliness and tidiness of the environment, developing their collaborative responsibility for caring for our resources and maintaining health and safety. - Develop an awareness of and contribution to the maintenance of the learning environments and associated resources - Provide contributions to displays, collections etc. with narrations of children's thoughts and ideas - Access an environment through which we will promote shared care and pride in the organisation of resources. - Demonstrate high levels of involvement in their chosen experiences. - Work in partnership with adults in sustained shared thinking to deepen and extend their existing knowledge and understanding - Be confident, independent learners, viewing themselves positively through metacognitive strategies